San7o/hive-operator/docs/DESIGN.md

    the container runtime is necessary to know which PID corresponds to which container, and through the PID we can access the filesystem.

-3. Read all the `HivePolicies` and their respective `HiveTraps`.
+3. Read all the `KivePolicies` and their respective `KiveTraps`.

-4. If an `HivePolicty` is about to be deleted (using finalizers), trigger a reconciliation for `HiveData`, which will be responsible for deleting any resource that does not belong anymore to a `HiveTrap`.
+4. If an `KivePolicty` is about to be deleted (using finalizers), trigger a reconciliation for `KiveData`, which will be responsible for deleting any resource that does not belong anymore to a `KiveTrap`.

-5. For each trap, get the list of matched containers, then check if a `HiveData` resource already exists for each of them.
+5. For each trap, get the list of matched containers, then check if a `KiveData` resource already exists for each of them.

    If it does not exist:

    - Read the inode of the file specified by the trap.

-   - Create the `HiveData` with the information from the container, the pod, the trap, the policy, and the inode.
+   - Create the `KiveData` with the information from the container, the pod, the trap, the policy, and the inode.

-   - Compute an identifier of the policy and set it as a label in the `HiveData`.
+   - Compute an identifier of the policy and set it as a label in the `KiveData`.

    If either the container or pod are not ready, requeue and restart from point 2.

-To summarize, if an `HivePolicy` is created / updated, the reconciliation will check if a `HiveData` was already present, or create it otherwise.
+To summarize, if an `KivePolicy` is created / updated, the reconciliation will check if a `KiveData` was already present, or create it otherwise.
-If an `HivePolicy` is deleted, we delegate the responsibility of deleting old `HiveData` to the `HiveData` reconciliation.
+If an `KivePolicy` is deleted, we delegate the responsibility of deleting old `KiveData` to the `KiveData` reconciliation.

 <a name="loader-controller"></a>

 ## Loader Controller

-The loader controller aka `HiveData` controller is responsible for the following operations:
+The loader controller aka `KiveData` controller is responsible for the following operations:

 - Load the eBPF program at startup and unload It during shutdown.
-- Update the eBPF map when there is a change in a `HiveData` resource.
+- Update the eBPF map when there is a change in a `KiveData` resource.
-- Generate `HiveAlerts`: the controller will read the output of the eBPF program from a ring buffer, parse it, add kubernetes information (such as the name of the pod corresponding to the inode and other information from the kubernetes topology) and generate an `HiveAlert`, which will either be printed to standard output or sent to a callback via a POST HTTP request.
+- Generate `KiveAlerts`: the controller will read the output of the eBPF program from a ring buffer, parse it, add kubernetes information (such as the name of the pod corresponding to the inode and other information from the kubernetes topology) and generate an `KiveAlert`, which will either be printed to standard output or sent to a callback via a POST HTTP request.

 Upon rescheduling of the operator, the eBPF program needs to be